 Research done by the Corporation for Enterprise Development has revealed that 20% of households in Houston live in poverty and 52% are financially vulnerable.
 These families do not have enough money to live above the poverty level for just three months if they face a minor setback.
 This situation is worse for households of color in our area – 66% of African-American households and 74% of Hispanic households are liquid asset poor.
 These families need comprehensive support services to help them overcome obstacles and achieve lasting stability.

 Over 6,000 square feet within the Center was designed specifically for adult education and workforce development training.
 This space features a 30-unit computer lab for online coursework.
 In the future, we plan to offer Adult Basic Education (ABE), General Educational Development (GED), English as a Second Language (ESL), college courses and other specialized workforce development training.
 We are also in the planning stages of designing four distance learning classrooms equipped with smart board and video conferencing technology.
-Before the pandemic struck we were awarded seed money to begin a legal clinic that will be housed at the WLSC.
+We will also be opening a legal clinic to be housed at the WLSC.
 Many families in Spring Branch East face legal problems and have no financial resources to hire an attorney.
-As we come out of the pandemic we will begin focusing on this very important initiative again.

 Citi Bank, CFED, Center for Public Priorities (2015).
 Building Financial Resilience in Houston: A Data Profile.
 Family Assets Count – Building Financial Resilience in Amercia, 1-9.